tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 Students can check their PHP installation by typing `php -v` in the terminal, which should output version `7.3`.

-* Explain to the class that while this tool is written in PHP, we just need it to be installed to run it, similarly, how Python needs to be installed to run Python programs.
+* Explain to the class that while this tool is written in PHP, we just need it to be installed to run it, similarly to how Python needs to be installed to run Python programs.

 * We will not be writing any PHP ourselves, but rather capturing the output of this tool inside of Python.

-First, share the `hd-wallet-derive` tool's [Github page](https://github.com/dan-da/hd-wallet-derive#installation-and-running) and have them navigate to the `Installation and Running` section.
+First, share the `hd-wallet-derive` tools [Github page](https://github.com/dan-da/hd-wallet-derive#installation-and-running) and have them navigate to the `Installation and Running` section.

 Have the students copy and paste the `Basics` section, ignoring the Ubuntu requirements (unless the student is running Ubuntu)